StreamX Command Line Interface (CLI)

 The provided JSON fragment will be rewritten to merged JSON without any changes.

-This option should be used for raw JSON fragment as well as boolean, number, null or undefined.
+This option should be used for raw JSON fragment, along with boolean, number, null or undefined.

 • -s defines a JSON string fragment.